 Self-Directed RSP & RIF

 A Self-Directed RSP (SDRSP) is a great way to save for retirement.
 It gives you the freedom to build and manage your own investment portfolio by buying and selling a wide variety of investments.
-And with this plan, your investments are tax-sheltered.
+And with this plan, your investments are tax-deferred.
 You'll receive monthly reporting plus complete administration and safekeeping.
+We also offer you the ability to open a US$ component of an SDRSP plan which will allow you to hold U.S. securities and settle trades in U.S. dollars.

 Retirement Income Funds (RIFs) are a convenient and flexible way to defer tax on retirement savings and maintain the purchasing power of your retirement income in later years.
 You can transfer savings from any number of RSPs into your Self-Directed RIF and exercise more control over the way your income is paid.